google/earthenterprise/docs/geedocs/docsrc/answer/releaseNotes/relNotesGEE5_3_6.rst

            - Description
          * - 1851
            - Open GEE does not function properly on systems with a restrictive umask
+         * - 1806
+           - Confusing "geserver.service changed on disk" message after uninstalling Fusion or Server
+         * - 1800
+           - Upgrade from 5.3.4 to 5.3.5 leaves a non-working ExampleSearch
-         * - 1850
+         * - 1785
-           - Fusion should include an option to set secure permissions for special folders
+           - Imagery Projects - Transparent areas appears as black
          * - 1761
            - Tab Order wrong for Fusion Add Vector Resource and Add Terrain Resource
-         * - 1785
-           - Imagery Projects - Transparent areas appears as black
-         * - 1800
-           - Upgrade from 5.3.4 to 5.3.5 leaves a non-working ExampleSearch
-         * - 1806
-           - Confusing "geserver.service changed on disk" message after uninstalling Fusion or Server
          * - 1741
            - Invalid git version in CentOS/RHEL install instructions